myleslinder/myplanetdigital/src/documents/tags/people.html.md

 menu: 2
 menuOrder: 2
 menuTitle: People
-menuBanner: "<h2>Tired of herding wild cats, we let them organize themselves.
-It worked pretty well.
-Meet our team.</h2>"
+menuBanner: "<h2>Some companies have employees.
+We have family members.
+Meet our tightly-knit team.</h2>"
 tagName: people
-menuColour: '#6fe8e1'
+menuColour: '#f05a28'
-menuDoodle: "bannerdoodle.png"
+menuDoodle: "banner-doodle-what-we-do.png"
 ---